processone/rtb/README.md

 $ ./rtb.sh
 ```
 Investigate the output of the script for presence of errors.
 All errors
-are believed to be self-explanatory and most of them have some hints on
+are supposed to be self-explanatory and most of them have some hints on
-what should be done in order to fix them.
+what should be done to fix them.

-In order to stop the benchmark press `Ctrl+C+C`.
+To stop the benchmark press `Ctrl+C+C`.
 In order to start the
 benchmark in background append `-detached` switch:
 ```
 $ ./rtb.sh -detached